greenlyy/Note/README.md

 direct edit master, then: git pull .
 It is ok, it work.

-try another: git rebase master
+try another: git rebase master. sorry, it is not work.
+I don't have child-dev file.

+now try : git push